n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 16 - Advent of Cyber 2021.md

 ### Question-1
 [Top](#TOC)

 Firstly, we are given a ransomware note in a language that you (likely) cannot read.
 The first goal should be to translate the note via [Google Translate]https://translate.google.com/).
-Paste in the ransomware text below and it will auto detect the language and output the translation in English or your language of choice.
+Paste in the ransomware text below and it will auto-detect the language and output the translation in English or your language of choice.

 ```
 !!! ВАЖНЫЙ !!!